3D printing processes: Powder-fed directed-energy deposition

-In powder-fed directed-energy deposition, a high-power laser is used to melt metal powder supplied to the focus of the laser beam.
-The laser beam typically travels through the center of the deposition head and is focused to a small spot by one or more lenses.
-The build occurs on an X-Y table which is driven by a tool path created from a digital model to fabricate an object layer by layer.
-The deposition head is moved up vertically as each layer is completed.
-Some systems even make use of 5-axis or 6-axis systems (i.e. articulated arms) capable of delivering material on the substrate (a printing bed, or a pre-existing part) with few to no spatial access restrictions.
-Metal powder is delivered and distributed around the circumference of the head or can be split by an internal manifold and delivered through nozzles arranged in various configurations around the deposition head.
-A hermetically sealed chamber filled with inert gas or a local inert shroud gas (sometimes both combined) are often used to shield the melt pool from atmospheric oxygen, to limit oxidation and better control the material properties.
-The powder fed directed energy process is similar to Selective Laser Sintering, but the metal powder is projected only where material is being added to the part at that moment.
-The laser beam is used to heat up and create a "melt pool" on the substrate, in which the new powder is injected quasi-simultaneously.
-The process supports a wide range of materials including titanium, stainless steel, aluminum, tungsten, and other specialty materials as well as composites and functionally graded material.
-The process can not only fully build new metal parts but can also add material to existing parts for example for coatings, repair, and hybrid manufacturing applications.
-LENS (Laser Engineered Net Shaping), is one example of the Powder Fed - Directed Energy Deposition process for 3D printing or restoring metal parts.
+A high-power laser melts metal powder supplied to the focus of the laser beam.
+The laser beam typically travels through the center of the deposition head and is lens-focused to a small spot.
+The build occurs on an X-Y table which is driven by a tool path created from a digital model.
+The deposition head is moved vertically as each layer is completed.

+Some systems make use of 5-axis or 6-axis systems (i.e. articulated arms) capable of delivering material on the substrate (a printing bed, or a pre-existing part) with few to no spatial access restrictions.
+Metal powder is delivered and distributed around the head or can be split by an internal manifold and delivered through nozzles arranged around the deposition head.
+A hermetically sealed chamber filled with inert gas or a local inert shroud gas (sometimes combined) are often used to shield the melt pool from atmospheric oxygen, to limit oxidation and better control material properties.

+The powder-fed directed-energy process is similar to selective laser sintering, but the metal powder is projected only where material is to be added to the part at that moment.
+The laser heats and creates a "melt pool" on the substrate, in which the new powder is injected quasi-simultaneously.

+The process supports materials including titanium, stainless steel, aluminum, tungsten, and other specialty materials as well as composites and functionally graded material.
+The process can build new metal parts, but can also add material to existing parts, supporting coatings, repair, and hybrid manufacturing applications.
+LENS (Laser Engineered Net Shaping), is one example.